Search

 • [LIFETIME WARRANTY] - All Penguin Pottery products are backed by our Lifetime Warranty. if you have any issues, we will give you a refund or replace your product - no questions asked!
 See warranty & support section for more information.

-SaleNo.
-7
+No. 7

-Penguin Pottery - Glow in the Dark Pottery Glaze - Aqua - Low Fire Glaze Cone 06 - Glow in the Dark Paint for Ceramics (4 fl oz | 118 ml)
+Penguin Pottery Glaze Glow in the Dark - Aqua - Premium Ceramic Glaze for Pottery - Great for Low Fire Glaze, Cone 06 Clay Glaze - Glow in The Dark Paint for Ceramics (4 fl oz | 118 ml)

-• Have a high fired piece you want to add glow to?
+• TIPS - Have a high fired piece you want to add glow to?
 Treat our Glow Glaze like a specialty third firing and paint right on top of finished wares.
 Fire to a fast cone 06 (no holds) and enjoy the glow in the dark glaze on any piece.
+Try painting a design of underglaze over our glow glaze to really highlight your work in the dark!

 SaleNo.
 8